 In June of 1993 COL Devine joined the Massachusetts Army National Guard.
 He was assigned as the Company Fire Support Officer, for the 1/101st FA, 42d Infantry Division, Lynn, MA.
 COL Devine continued his education which paved his path into the Finance Branch.
 In December 1994 he began his career in Army Finance and was assigned to the 747th Finance Detachment, Somerville, Massachusetts as the Detachment Commander, where he was promoted to Captain in May 1995.
 In February 1998 he served in the United State Property and Fiscal Office, (USPFO), State Area Command (STARC), Milford, Massachusetts as a Finance Accounting Officer until July 1999.
 COL Devine was deployed with the 726th Finance Battalion as the Commander in support of Operation Enduring Freedom within Afghanistan where his battalion disbursed more than $2B in funds.
 When he returned in 2008 he was accepted into the AGR program as the Executive Officer 151st Regional Support Group and after one year became the J8 Director USPFO where he remained until May 2012.
 In May 2012 he became The United States Property and Fiscal Officer for the National Guard Bureau in Massachusetts and was placed on Title 10.

-Maura Yanosick, Member
+Maura McGowan Yanosick, Member

 Executive Director, Diane Nealon, LICSW

-Program Assistant, Kathy King
+Program Assistant, Kathryn King